Seednode/commands/README.md

-## Creating the table
+# Creating the table
 In this example, I'll be using the wonderful [usql](https://github.com/xubingnan123/usql) client.

-# Connect to the database:
+## Connect to the database:
 To connect, run the following, adjusting variables as needed:

 `usql postgres://${COMMANDS_DB_USER}@${COMMANDS_DB_HOST}:${COMMANDS_DB_PORT}/${COMMANDS_DB_NAME}`

+You should then be at a SQL prompt that looks something like the following:

+`pg:commands@db/logging=>`

-# Create logging table
+## Create logging table
 To create a table with the proper structure, run the following (as always, adjusting variables as needed):
 ```
 CREATE TABLE ${COMMANDS_DB_TABLE} (